A Spectral Framework for Graph Neural Operators: Convergence Guarantees and Tradeoffs: Graph Neural Operator Convergence Rates

 \subsection{Lipschitz case}

-At the cost of generality (and, more importantly, exchangeability of nodes, as we discuss later in this section), we can impose Lipschitz continuity as an additional structural assumption on the graphon $\bbW$.
+At the cost of generality, we can impose Lipschitz continuity as an additional structural assumption on the graphon $\bbW$.
 Under this assumption, the Hilbert-Schmidt (HS) norm difference between a graphon and a graph randomly sampled from it can be bounded as follows.

 \begin{lemma}[Adapted from \cite{transferabilityruiz}] Let $G_{n}$ be a graph randomly sampled from a Lipschitz graphon $\bbW$ with associated induced graphon $\bbW_{G_{n}}$.
 With probability at least $1-\chi \times [1-2x_1] \times [1-x_2]$,